 - "It sounds like these questions may be upsetting to you.
 Would you like to take a short break and get a drink of water?" - "Would you like me to skip this question and go to the next section?" - "Are you ok?
 Do you want to keep going with the interview?
-If not, I can call you back another time to finish." - "Thank you for sharing that." - "I know it must be difficult to talk about that." - "I can tell that you're frustrated.
-Would you like me to call back at a better time to complete the interview?" - "Sir/Ma'am, would you like to take a break and continue this at a later time?" - "We really appreciate you telling us this."
+If not, I can call you back another time to finish." - "Thank you for sharing that." - "We appreciate you taking time to talk to us today, would it help to take a short break?." - "These questions seem to be frustrating you, would you like me to call back at a better time to complete the interview?" - "Sir/Ma'am, would you like to take a break and continue this at a later time?" - "We really appreciate you telling us this."

-If the respondent chooses to terminate the interview because of distress, you should record detailed comments about the case as well as complete a problem sheet describing the distress, and then put the case in the supervisor review queue so that it can be reviewed by project staff who will determine if the case should be returned to production.
+If the respondent continues to exhibit distressed behavior you should provide the hotline number to the Ohio Department of Mental Health and Addiction Services (1-877-275-6364).
+In the event the respondent chooses to terminate the interview because of distress, you should record detailed comments about the case as well as complete a problem sheet describing the distress, and then put the case in the supervisor review queue so that it can be reviewed by project staff who will determine if the case should be returned to production.
 All such cases will be reviewed.

 Similarly, in the unlikely event that a respondent exhibits severe distress by expressing thoughts/intentions of suicide, the interviewer will stop the interview and will encourage the respondent to call the National Suicide Hotline (1-800-273-8255 (TALK)).
 You may also offer to transfer the respondent to that hotline.
-Detailed comments about any case involving suicide should be recorded in a problem sheet and immediately reported to a QCS or Project Supervisor.
+Detailed comments about any case involving suicide should be recorded in a problem sheet and immediately reported to a supervisor.
 Break-off interviews with potentially suicidal respondents will not be placed back into production.